 Make sure your photos are clear, well composed and lit and then add a relevant caption (see point #2 - tell us a story!) that will keep your viewer coming back for more.
 Ideally, your follower will see the photo, read the story, look at the photo again and, of course, double tap or comment on it!

-Instagram for Interior Designers Tip #6: Hashtag Strategy - GET ONE.
+Tip #6: Instagram Hashtag Strategy - GET ONE.

 You've spent a long time on your brand, right?
 You know who your ideal client is, what words appeal to her or him, and what's popular in your field.
-Use that information to develop a set of hashtags just for your brand (for example, Iron and Magnolia LOVES it when you add #designercrew!) so that fans can search with them and see what else you've posted and what others in the community have to share.
-Instagram user A Beautiful Mess (https://instagram.com/abeautifulmessofficial/) does a GREAT job of this - their hashtag #ABMlifeissweet has over 7000 posts - mostly user generated.
+Use that information to develop a set of hashtags just for your brand so that fans can search with them and see what else you've posted and what others in the community have to share.
+Instagram user A Beautiful Mess (https://instagram.com/abeautifulmessofficial/) does a GREAT job of this - their hashtag #ABMlifeissweet has over 7000 posts - mostly user-generated.
 They simply tell fans "use this hashtag for a chance to get featured!"
 This does three things - one, it gives folks a chance to find A Beautiful Mess, and two, it creates content for them to share without lifting a finger.
 The best thing of all?
 It helps their viewers feel a sense of community with the brand and with other ABM fans - and viewers who feel like their in with the in crowd tend to remain loyal.

 An easy way for new followers to find you is with location tags.
 Are you at your favorite rug store?
 Share a photo of the rug you're picking and add the location tag.
 (NOTE - if you're wary of crazy stalkers, post the photo from the parking lot on your way out of there.)